(last edit date: 02/26/2020)

 Once again everything turned quiet.
 Hope Sandoval & The Warm Inventions released a single and album in 2016, followed by an EP in 2017.
 In 2017 Keith Mitchell, drummer on all four Mazzy Star albums, died.

 In June of 2018 the band released an EP containing all new music, entitled Still and performed at the Sydney Opera House, Australia, three times.
 At this time it is unclear what this means for the (immediate) future.

-Unfortunately, Mazzy Star doesn’t perform much.
-Singer Sandoval in particular, feels uncomfortable on stage, which is probably the reason the band performs in almost complete darkness at their shows.
+Unfortunately, Mazzy Star didn’t perform much.
+Singer Sandoval in particular, feels uncomfortable on stage, which is probably the reason the band performed in almost complete darkness at their shows.

 “For me recording is better.
 Live, I just get really nervous.
 Once you’re onstage, you’re expected to perform.
 I don’t do that.
 I always feel awkward about just standing there and not speaking to the audience.
 It’s difficult for me.”

 Do you know Mazzy Star and So Tonight That I Might See?
 What do you think?
 Let me know!